Language-Integrated Recursive Queries (Full Version): Safe Recursion with

+In the next section, we show how to independently identify and prevent violations of properties P1--P\total{}.
+We start with \rr{} and include it in the base type system as there are no cases where a user would want to violate \rr{}. { To distinguish between the type systems targeting each property, we parameterize the typing judgements with the property.
+For example, judgment $\Delta \judgement{P2} m:T$ states that term $m$ has type $T$ in \calc{} DSL environment $\Delta$ under the type system targeting property \mono{} (and \rr{}, as range-restriction is always enforced).
+We use $\vdash$ to indicate the fully restricted \calc{} type system that enforces all properties. }

-\subsection{Range-restricted Recursion}
+\subsection{\rr{}: Range-restricted Recursion}

-\textit{Range-restriction} is the constraint that every variable appearing in the head of a rule appears in the body of that rule, to avoid rules that yield infinite relations.
-Because this constraint does not depend on the semantics of the database system, it is encoded into the basic FIX-D typing rule in Figure~\ref{fig:unrestricted-dsl} by enforcing the recursive references $r_i$ and the recursive definitions $s_i$ all have the same type, $Query[A_i]$ and that $A_i$ is a Named-Tuple.
-As Named-Tuples must have the same key and value types, order, and arity to be considered the same type, this restriction enforces that all variables in the head of a the rule (e.g. columns in project) are present in the body of the rule (e.g. recursive definitions returned by $f$). \begin{defn} A function $f$ such that $\Delta \vdash f:(R_i^{\ i\in 1..n}) \rightarrow (S_i^{\ i\in 1..n})$ holds the range-restricted property if $\ \forall i\ R_i=S_i$.\end{defn}
+\textit{Range-restriction} is the constraint {that the query's project clause contain only constants or references to columns present in relations in the FROM clause}.
+Because this constraint does not depend on the semantics of the database system, it is encoded into the basic \textsc{fix-d} typing rule in Figure~\ref{fig:unrestricted-dsl} by enforcing that the recursive references $r_i$ and the recursive definitions $s_i$ all have the same type, $\text{Query}[A_i]$, and that $A_i$ is a Named-Tuple.
+As Named-Tuples must have the same key and value types, order, and arity to be considered the same type, this restriction enforces that all variables in the head of the rule (e.g. columns in project) are present in the body of the rule (e.g. recursive definitions returned by $f$).
+Note that the typing rules for operations stored in $\Sigma$, for example \textbf{union}, are covered by \textsc{op-d}.